BasedLinux/bsd/doc/manual/source/language/types.md

 ### Null {#type-null}

-There is a single value of type _null_ in the Nix language.
+There is a single value of type _null_ in the Bsd language.

 <!-- TODO: mention the top-level environment -->